victorrmark/Home-Decor-Homepage/README.md

 # Home-Decor-Homepage

-This is a website a created for a fictional Interior Decoration Company.
+This is a website I created for a fictional Interior Decoration Company.